Khnfr1/Khnfr1/README.md

 - 📫 How to reach me **farhankhan842612@gmail.com**

-- ⚡ Fun fact **How can we trust atoms if they make up everything?**
+- ⚡ Fun fact:**How can we trust atoms if they make up everything?**

 <h3 align="left">Connect with me:</h3>
 <p align="left">